JohnTroony/Blisqy/README.md

 - Share your ideas and wishlist,
 - Spot a typo?
 Lemme know,
-- Found ways we ca optimise Blisqy?,
+- Found ways we can optimise Blisqy?,
 - Suggest ways to incorporate support for other DBMS.

 ### 1.4.2.
 Reference